LIPS-scheme/lips/docs/docs/lips/intro.md

 ;; ==> "hello LIPS"
 ```

-In above code, you can see example of [automagic async/await](#automagic-asyncawait).
+In above code, you can see example of [automatic async/await](#automatic-asyncawait).

 If you have to use callback based API in Node, use
 [promisify function](https://nodejs.org/api/util.html#utilpromisifyoriginal) from Module util.